 Nonspendable fund balance - Includes amounts that cannot be spent because they are either not in spendable form or legally or contractually are required to be maintained intact.
-Non-spendable fund balance includes prepaid expenditures in the general fund.
+Non-spendable fund balance includes prepaid expenditures in the general and capital projects funds.